CanonicalLtd/maas-docs/en/installconfig-tags.md

 a 'Broken' state.
 With the machine selected from the 'Nodes' tab, find the 'Interfaces' section and use the 'Edit' button on the far right of a listed interface to expand its details.
 To add a tag, enter its name into the 'Add a tag' field.
-Use the small 'x' next to an already define tag to unassign it.
+Use the small 'x' next to a tag to unassign it.

 ![tags: net interface](../media/installconfig-tags_image-tags-net-iface.png)